IdPv5 upgrade guide

 Amazon Corretto 17 for Windows is the fully supported Java Distribution for shibboleth 5 Identity Provider.
 Installation instructions are available from Amazon Corretto.

-In contrast, Shib v4 will run on Java 11 or 17 - the main difference in running Shib v4 on these 2 Java versions is the handling of Javascript within configs (for instance in attribute resolver) – Java 17 will require the Nashorn plugin to be installed - admin command window:
+In contrast, Shib v4 will run on Java 11 or 17 - the main difference in running Shib v4 on these 2 Java versions is the handling of Javascript within configs (for instance in attribute resolver).
+The Nashorn plugin will be required if you're upgrading from Java 11 to Java 17 as the Javascript engine is no longer included in Java 17.

 Jetty upgrade for Windows